 - Non-idiopathic means that the condition is due to other medical causes.
 Common diagnoses that demonstrate toe walking include cerebral palsy, autism, developmental coordination disorder, leg length discrepancy and Duchenne muscular dystrophy.

 A thorough evaluation and detailed medical history are necessary to determine the cause of your child's toe walking.

 The adverse effects of toe walking include:

 - Decreased strength of leg and core muscles

 - Pain in the ankle or legs

 - Difficulty with squatting and stairs

-While not all toe walking may be serious, the earlier you intervene, the better.
-If you have concerns with your child’s toe walking discuss it with your pediatrician or see a pediatric physical therapist that can provide early strategies to stop the cascade of effects.
+While not all toe walking may be severe, the earlier you intervene, the better.
+If you have concerns with your child's toe walking, discuss it with your pediatrician or see a pediatric physical therapist that can provide early strategies to stop the cascade of effects.

-Pediatric physical therapists are specifically trained to assess kids’ movement patterns and make recommendations for treatment.
-They can assist in ruling out some of the causes of toe walking and can determine if treatment is necessary and, if so, what treatment techniques may be most effective.
+Pediatric physical therapists are specifically trained to assess kids' movement patterns and make treatment recommendations.
+They can assist in determining the causes of toe walking and provide treatment if necessary.
+By working directly with your child, a physical therapist can offer recommendations on which treatment techniques may be most effective.

-Physical therapists can not only increase ankle range of motion and strength, but may also use a variety of techniques encourage a more efficient heel to toe walking pattern.
-These programs are fun and individualized to help meet each specific child’s goals.
+Physical therapists can increase ankle range of motion and strength.
+They may also use a variety of techniques to encourage a more efficient heel to toe walking pattern.
+These programs are fun and individualized to help meet each specific child's goals.